remix-run/remix/docs/future/vite.md

 If you run into browser errors in development that reference server-only code, be sure to place that [server-only code in a `.server` file][server-only-code].

 At first, this might seem like a compromise for DX when compared to the existing Remix compiler, but the mental model is simpler: `.server` is for server-only code, everything else could be on both the client and the server.
+Note that this also includes any custom route exports beyond those defined by the Remix route module API since routes are used on both the client and server.

 #### Plugin usage with other Vite-based tools (e.g. Vitest, Storybook)